dividedbyzeroco/warp-sdk-js/readme.md

 Warp JavaScript SDK
 ===================

 __The Warp JS SDK__ is a library for implementing the Warp Framework using JavaScript.
-It is designed to work with projects built on-top of the WarpServer.
+It is designed to work with projects built on-top of the **[Warp Server](http://github.com/jakejosol/warp-server)**.

 ## Table of Contents
 - **[Installation](#installation)**